phpactor/phpactor/doc/adr/0002-language-server-package-structure.md

 In the future it should still be possible to break micro-packages out of the macro-package.

-The risk is that it is much easier for packages to contaminate each other.
+There is a risk that it is easier for packages to contaminate each other.

-As all the extensions are stil